N8sGit/nn_tracing/README.md

 Currently the project is at the proof of concept stage.
 The minimum viable proof of concept is defined as the capability to scan a simple binary classification model to produce  visualizations about its most salient inner workings.

-- Proof of Concept (In Progress)
+- Proof of Concept **COMPLETED**
 - Draft of white paper
-- Add support for multi-classification ANNs
+- Add support for multi-classification ANNs **COMPLETED**
-- Continue to research and improve on the analysis and visualizations (In Progress)
+- Continue to research and improve on the analysis and visualizations _In Progress_
-- Investigate ways to optimize storage and reduce general overhead (In Progress)
+- Investigate ways to optimize storage and reduce general overhead **COMPLETED**
-- Generalize into an implementation-agnostic specification that supports as many model types as possible
+- Abstract the specification to supports as many model types as possible **COMPLETED**
 - Improve usage (either by providing better scripting logic so sourcefiles don't need to be manually modified and can be set via terminal commands, or by providing a GUI )
 - Add benchmarks to measure overhead (A/B testing)